Which Teams Have Qualified for the 2022 MLS Cup Playoffs? Bracket, Format, More

-2022 MLS Cup Playoffs key dates, bracket, format, more originally appeared on NBC Sports Chicago
+2022 MLS Cup Playoffs key dates, bracket, format, more originally appeared on NBC Sports Boston

 The race for the 2022 MLS Cup is heating up.